TheRiver/cleaning-assignment/README.md

 # Cleaning Assignment

 [run_analysis.R](https://github.com/TheRiver/cleaning-assignment/blob/master/run_analysis.R)
-is an R script that will take the spatial data obtained from a smartphone (see the code book for more information on this data), clean and summarise the data as a collection of means grouped by the subject the data was collected from, as well as the activity that subject was performing at the time.
+is an R script that takes the spatial data obtained from a smartphone (see the code book for more information on this data), cleans this data, and finally summarises it as a collection of means.
+These means are grouped by the subject the data was collected from, as well as the activity being performed at the time.

 This code and github repository are part of the coursework requirement for the *Getting and Cleaning Data* class on coursera.
 The code is licensed under the MIT